Skip to main content

 • ShopeePay – Integrated e-wallet for e-commerce transactions

-• Coins.ph – Cryptocurrency-friendly mobile wallet
+• Coins.ph – Cryptocurrency friendly mobile wallet

 • GrabPay – Payment solution within the Grab ecosystem

-PDIC Coverage for E-Wallets:
+PDIC Coverage for E-Wallets

 Unlike traditional bank deposits, funds in e-wallets are NOT covered by PDIC deposit insurance.
-E-wallets operate under the regulatory oversight of the Bangko Sentral ng Pilipinas (BSP), but they do not provide the same government-backed deposit protection as banks.
+E-wallets operate under the regulatory oversight of the Bangko Sentral ng Pilipinas (BSP), but they do not provide the same government backed deposit protection as banks.

 Comparing E-Wallets and Banks for Storing Funds

-Deposit Insurance ❌ Not covered by PDIC ✅ Up to ₱1M per depositor
+Deposit Insurance ❌ Not covered by PDIC ✅ Up to ₱1 million per depositor

-Transaction Limits ✅ Flexible, but has cash-in|out limits ✅ Higher transaction limits
+Transaction Limits ✅ Flexible, but has cash in and cash out limits ✅ Higher transaction limits

-Fraud Protection ⚠️ Limited protection, subject to e-wallet policies ✅ Banks follow strong anti-fraud measures
+Fraud Protection ⚠️ Limited protection, subject to e-wallet policies ✅ Banks follow strong anti fraud measures

 GCash Customer Service: A Smooth Ride or a Test of Patience?